Juan-Jones/earnonlinemoney/content/blog/best-online-course-platforms.md

 ### Conclusion

-In conclusion, there are thousands of lucrative opportunities for passionate individuals to [earn money teaching online courses]({{< relref "make-money-teaching-online-courses" >}}); simply sharing their knowledge and skills while making a positive impact on learners worldwide.
+In conclusion, there are thousands of lucrative opportunities for passionate individuals to [develop online courses]({{< relref "how-to-create-online-courses" >}}) simply sharing their knowledge and skills while making a positive impact on learners worldwide.
 By creating high-quality courses, leveraging promotional strategies, and building your brand, you can unlock your earning potential and pave the way for a fulfilling career as an online educator.